-Why do meningiomas grow during pregnancy?November 20th, 2012 in Diseases, Conditions, Syndromes /
+Why do meningiomas grow during pregnancy?November 20, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Meningiomas are a common type of benign brain tumor that sometimes grows dramatically in pregnant women.
 A new study suggests that this sudden tumor growth likely results from "hemodynamic changes" associated with pregnancy, reports the November issue of Neurosurgery, official journal of the Congress of Neurological Surgeons.